Packing six T-joins in plane graphs: Structure of a minimal counterexample

 \begin{lemma} Let $G$ be a minimal counterexample.
 For every edge $e$, there exists an $e$-coloring. \end{lemma}

 We now strengthen Lemma~\ref{lm-e-coloring} for the case when $e$ is contained in a multigon of order at least three.

-\begin{lemma} Let $G$ be a minimal counterexample and $e=vv'$ an edge of $G$ contained in a multigon of order three or more.
-There exists an $e$-coloring such that $e$ is assigned precisely three colors, say $\ca$, $\cb$ and $\cc$, and one of these colors, say $\ca$, is assigned to other two edges incident with $v$ as well as other two edges incident with $v'$. \end{lemma}
+\begin{lemma} Let $G$ be a minimal counterexample, $e=vv'$ an edge of $G$ contained in a multigon, and $w$ and $w'$ neighbors of $v$ and $v'$, respectively, such that $vv'w'w$ is eligible.
+Suppose that either $e$ is contained in a multigon of order at least three or $e$ is contained in a bigon and neither $vv'$ nor $ww'$ is contained in a multigon of order at least three.

-\begin{proof} By Lemma~\ref{lm-e-coloring}, there exists an $e$-coloring of $G$.
-Recall that $e$ must be assigned an odd number of colors.
-Assume that $e$ is assigned exactly three colors, say $\ca$, $\cb$ and $\cc$.
-If an edge contained in the multigon with $e$ is assigned one of these three colors, say $\cc$, then we can obtain a $6$-edge-coloring of $G$ by assigning to this edge the color $\ca$ and assigning the edge $e$ the color $\cb$ only.
-Hence, either $e$ is contained in a trigon and the other two edges of the trigon are assigned the colors $\cd$ and $\ce$ (by symmetry) or $e$ is contained in a quadragon and the other three edges are assigned the colors $\cd$, $\ce$ and $\cf$.
+There exists an $e$-coloring such that $e$ is assigned precisely three colors, say $\ca$, $\cb$ and $\cc$, and one of these colors, say $\ca$, is assigned to two other edges incident with $v$ including $vw$ as well as to two other edges incident with $v'$ including $v'w'$.
+Each of the vertices $v$ and $v'$ is incident with a single edge of each color except for the color $\ca$.
+Moreover, if $e$ is contained in a bigon, the other edge of the bigon is colored with $\cd$, and if $e$ is contained in a multigon of order three or more, two of the other edges of the multigon are colored with $\cd$ and $\ce$. \end{lemma}